jundalisay/sp/content/en/research/schrodinger/mind/chapter-02b.md

 ---
 heading: Chapter 2b
-title: "THE APPARENT GLOOM OF DARWINISM"
+title: "The Apparent Gloom Of Darwinism"
 weight: 8
 c: "steelblue"
 description: "Each language has 5 fundamental characteristics"